Mike Houston (American football): Brevard

 In 2006, Houston moved to the college ranks, serving as defensive coordinator and associate head coach at Brevard in their first season of football in 56 years.
-The Tornados won two games while starting a roster entirely composed of true freshmen.
+The Tornados won two games while starting a roster mostly composed of true freshmen.

 Lenoir–Rhyne

 In 2007, Houston became defensive coordinator at Lenoir–Rhyne.
 In his final season as defensive coordinator, the Bears defense led the South Atlantic Conference in total defense and were fourth in the nation in rushing defense.
 He was named head coach prior to the 2011 season.
 In his first season, the Bears finished 7–3, shared the conference title, and earned Houston Coach of the Year honors.
 The next season, he led the Bears to the Division II playoffs and their first playoff win since 1962 and again earned Coach of the Year honors.
 In his third and final season, the Bears reached the national championship game, falling 43–28 to undefeated Northwest Missouri State.
 Houston again was named SAC Coach of the Year and drew interest from several larger programs, as the Bears set an NCAA all-division rushing record.